 My interest in personal growth and development began at an early age.
 As a child I remember observing and feeling the dynamics of a myriad of customers entering our family equestrian facility, noticing their interactions with horses and how that directly paralleled their lives and relationships in other areas outside the arena and barn.
 When I began teaching in my teens, I found myself naturally addressing the mental and emotional aspects of the rider’s experience as well as the physical.
 As people became more congruent (internal and external experiences beginning to match) and relaxed in the moment, the horses immediately transformed under them.
 The feedback loop between horse and human was tangible and undeniable and confirmed my young musings and observations.

-I was granted access to many notable instructors and clinicians, in addition to my earliest and most consistent influence, my mother, on a wide range of breeds and temperaments of horses.
-Starting in the early 1980’s, I also experienced the Iberian Lusitano (Portuguese) and Andalusian (Spanish) breeds extensively, and currently partner with an Andalusian gelding, Dandini, aka “Dandi.”
+I was granted access to many notable instructors and clinicians, including my earliest influence, my mother, and a wide range of breeds and temperaments of horses.
+Starting in the early 1980’s, I also experienced the Iberian Lusitano (Portuguese) and Andalusian (Spanish) breeds extensively, and currently partner with a Lusitano mare, Opal Star.

 Who am I?
 Devoted Agent of Change, Priestess of Possibility, Advocate for Authenticity, 3rd generation equestrian, healer, healing, writer/author/poet, speaker, performer, free-form dancer, highly sensitive human, wood sprite and tree lover, water wader, moon gazer, earth layer, hot coal walker, seeker of sacred balance

-Fascinations: the intersection and translation of lineage, life and legacy; how optimal relationships with one’s self and others helps sustain the entire planet; how we come to greater self-acceptance; old farms and farming ways; non-GMO and organic foods; sustainability; soft dog ears; beings and things that are old
+Fascinations: the intersection and translation of lineage, life and legacy; how optimal relationships with one’s self and others helps sustain the entire planet; how we come to greater self-acceptance; old farms and farming ways; non-GMO, heirloom and organic foods; sustainability; beings and things that have a his-story/her-story